Good Sam vs Harvest Hosts vs RV Overnights: 2026 Cost Comparison

 Good Sam Standard + RV Overnights

 This pairing works because one membership handles paid campground savings and the other handles lower-cost host-style transit stops.
-At regular pricing, the combined annual cost is still below the old mental model many people had for a single premium bundle.
+At regular pricing, the combined cost is $88.99 per year, which is still less than Good Sam Elite alone at $149.

 Stack That Only Makes Sense for Heavy Users